some-natalie/some-natalie/README.md

 Heads up!
 - 🔭 I’m currently working on automating everything put in front of me.
-- 🌱 I’m currently learning some Kubernetes admin and development basics.
+- 🌱 I’m currently learning some more in-depth Kubernetes administration.
+- 🎤 Public speaking is hard!
+I talked at [DevSecOps Days Denver 2020](https://www.devsecopsdays.com/2020-devsecops-days-denver) [here](https://www.youtube.com/watch?v=ugDaAnXDp1Q).
 - 📫 How to reach me: For work related stuff, please reach out by opening a support ticket in our internal IT systems.
 For personal stuff, you should probably reach out the way you normally would.
 - 😄 Pronouns: she/her
 - ❓ Looking for my résumé?
 You can check out what I'm up to here.
 If you must know about where else I've worked and where I went to school and all that stuff, you should just go to [LinkedIn](https://linkedin.com/in/nsomersall).